aleph2c/spaced/docs/_sources/quickstart.rst.txt

     :target: _static/quickstart_control_after_two_events.pdf
     :align: center

-The diagram above contains four different graphs.
+The learning tracker diagram above contains four different graphs.
 The first graph is called the recommendation.
 It represents the goal of our training engagement with this student for the thing that they are trying to learn.
 It is exactly the same as the reference graph we plotted above.

 The 2nd graph represents the observed data that the student has given us.
 At time zero they could remember 40 percent of an idea after their initial